turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_sinatra.markdown

 Remove any old configuration settings inside of your controller.

-Remove any `require` or `require_relative` statements in your controller and/or models.
+Remove any `require` or `require_relative` statements in your controller and/or models except for `require 'yaml/store'` in TaskManager.
 Our `environment.rb` file now requires all of our controllers, models, and views for us.

-## Setting up Model Tests
+### Setting up Model Tests

 Add `gem 'minitest'` to your Gemfile and then bundle.